quantum-kittens/quantum-kittens.github.io/_posts/2022-06-16-Title-Page.md

 ## How to Read

 Each chapter has two parts to it:
-- Story (part 1) about cats in Whiskerton
+- Story (part 1) is about cats in Whiskerton
-- Commentary (part 2) explaining the quantum computing concepts demonstrated in the story
+- Commentary (part 2) explains the quantum concepts demonstrated in the story

+This Beta version contains the first three chapters of *Quantum Kittens*.